ncihtan/htan_missing_manual/data_submission/clin_biospec_assay.md

 Data files can be transferred using the Synapse User Interface (Synapse UI) or programmatically.

 - To upload files using the Synapse User Interface, follow Synapse's [Uploading a File (via Synapse UI)](https://docs.synapse.org/synapse-docs/uploading-and-organizing-data-into-projects-files-and-folders#Uploading-a-File-via-the-Synapse-UI) directions.
 - To upload the files programmatically, please follow Synapse's [Uploading a File Programmatically](https://docs.synapse.org/synapse-docs/uploading-and-organizing-data-into-projects-files-and-folders#Uploading-a-File-Programmatically) directions.
+Contributors are encouraged to use the Python client for programmatic uploads.

 For large file uploads, Synapse also provides guidance regarding uploading data in bulk in [this tutorial](https://python-docs.synapse.org/en/stable/tutorials/python/upload_data_in_bulk/).